 - is keeping information about you for longer than is necessary; or

 we believe that the organisation responsible should deal with it.
-We expect them to take your concern seriously and work with you to try to resolve it.
+We expect them to take your complaint seriously and work with you to try to resolve it.

 [Your full address]